FGMEMBERS/ch53e/README.txt

-﻿This is just a little bit CH-53E more detailed 3d model I made not to replace the original one built by Josh Babcock, but to make something more suitable with his incredibely beautiful work: Detailed panels and instruments with an ambient occlusion layer on textures plus a good FDM which just needed some enhancement.
+This is just a little bit CH-53E more detailed 3d model I made not to replace the original one built by Josh Babcock, but to make something more suitable with his incredibely beautiful work: Detailed panels and instruments with an ambient occlusion layer on textures plus a good FDM which just needed some enhancement.

 I do not say I've made something perfect.
 I just wanted to revive this legendary super helicopter for FlightGer